frederic-perez/AmE-dictionary/data/dictionary.md

 __phylacteries__ _n_ :two::hammer:
 __physicalize__ _v_ __1__ To express with the body: _physicalize one’s emotions._ __2__ To describe or interpret in physical terms: _“a writer who physicalizes everything he feels” (James Wolcott)._
 __physiology__ _n_
+__phytophagous__ _adj_ Feeding on plants, including shrubs and trees. _Syn_ plant-eating, phytophilous _The dot moth is phytophagous, feeding on a wide variety of plants._
 __phytoplankton__ _n_ :two::pencil2::hammer:
 __pianissimo__ _adv_ _music_ :two: Very quietly: used in instructions saying how a piece of music should be played or sung.
 __piano wire__